|Education is a path, not a destination|

 2) Unity Secondary School

-The profiles of our beneficiaries do vary, with organizations like Thye Hua Kwan referring to us children of their clients whom they believe can benefit from our programmes, whereas the students of Crest and Spectra are those who are likely to graduate and directly enter the workforce instead of taking the conventional academic route.
+The profiles of our beneficiaries vary, with organizations like Thye Hua Kwan referring to us children of their clients whom they believe can benefit from our programmes, whereas the youth of Singapore Boys’ Home have previously committed offences.

 WHAT TO EXPECT?

-On top of imparting legal knowledge, LEAP volunteers also play the role of a senior, friend and mentor to these youths, and through these meaningful interactions with the youths, we hope that the volunteers can inspire the youths as well.
+On top of imparting legal knowledge, LEAP volunteers also play the role of a senior, friend and mentor to these youth.
+Through these meaningful interactions with the youth, we hope that our volunteers can establish rapport with them and positively impact them as well.

 TIME-PERIOD AND COMMITMENT